 BUT, you really don't wanna do this one thing cuz you've already pushed yourself so far.

 BUT you also REALLY don't wanna be labeled as 'selfish' - now who wants THAT.

 All the sudden theres a war between your body and your mind.

 Your Body: I really need to rest, I've been feeling so stressed lately.

 Your Mind: She'll be mad at me if I don't do it.

-Your Mind: I do NOT wanna be labeled as selfish, wtf!
+Your Mind: She's gonna hate me and I do NOT wanna be labeled as selfish.